-When light with a certain bandwidth is amplified in an optical amplifier medium with limited gain bandwidth, this generally leads to a reduction in the optical bandwidth, i.e., to a narrower optical spectrum, and that phenomenon is called gain narrowing.
+When light with a certain optical bandwidth (width of optical frequency range) is amplified in an optical amplifier medium with limited gain bandwidth, this generally leads to a reduction in the optical bandwidth, i.e., to a narrower optical spectrum, and that phenomenon is called gain narrowing.
 It is the consequence of the fact that the center region of the optical spectrum experiences a higher gain than the spectral wings.
-The main consequences are experienced in lasers and amplifiers for ultrashort pulses.
+Consequences of that are experienced, for example, in lasers and amplifiers for ultrashort pulses.

 In a mode-locked laser, gain narrowing tends to compress the optical spectrum of the circulating ultrashort pulse(s).
 For nearly transform-limited pulses, this directly translates into a tendency to increase the pulse duration, and in most cases this is one of the main factors influencing the achievable pulse duration.
-For example, in an actively mode-locked laser, the steady-state duration of the circulating pulse is normally determined by a balance between pulse stretching via gain narrowing and pulse shortening by the modulator (→ Kuizenga–Siegman theory).
-The situation is different for soliton mode locking, where the pulse duration for a given amount of intracavity chromatic dispersion is largely determined by nonlinearities and dispersion, but the amount of gain narrowing sets a limit on how much the intracavity dispersion can be reduced without making the pulses unstable, and thus also strongly influences the shortest possible pulse duration in this case.
+For example, in an actively mode-locked laser, the steady-state duration of the circulating light pulse is normally determined by a balance between pulse stretching via gain narrowing and pulse shortening by the modulator (→ Kuizenga–Siegman theory).
+The situation is different for soliton mode locking, where the pulse duration for a given amount of intracavity chromatic dispersion is largely determined by nonlinearities and chromatic dispersion.
+However, the amount of gain narrowing sets a limit on how much the intracavity dispersion in a soliton mode-locked laser can be reduced without making the pulses unstable, and thus also strongly influences the shortest possible pulse duration in that case.

 It is important to realize that the strength of the gain-narrowing effect depends not only on the gain bandwidth of the amplifier medium, but also on the magnitude of the gain.
 For that reason, the importance of gain narrowing increases, e.g. in a mode-locked laser, as the resonator losses (which have to be balanced by gain) are increased.
 This explains why the shortest pulses from a certain type of laser are often achieved using an output coupler with small transmission, even though this tends to compromise the power efficiency and thus the achieved output power.

-and other articles in the categories optical amplifiers, lasers, physical foundations
+and other articles in the categories laser devices and laser physics, optical amplifiers, physical foundations